jvalue/jayvee/libs/monaco-editor/README.md

 Now, run `npm install`.

 > Tip: Whenever you create a new version of the packages using `npm pack`, you have to install them again.
 This sometimes results in errors regarding the package integrity, because the two packages will contain new content, leading to a new hash.
 A fairly easy way to deal with this is to uninstall the two packages (i.e. to remove them from the dependencies and to call `npm install`), and then to re-install them.
 If you need to do this frequently, you could also symlink the packages directly, but this might require you to install the peer dependencies manually.
+Another important point: CreateReactApp seems to cache the build output a bit too aggressively in some cases.
+After installing a new version of the package, you might need to delete `node_modules/.cache/`.

 ### Usage